metamn/react/content/blog/on-function-signatures/index.md

 ### Code duplication (Is inevitable)

-Assuming type definitions are in place, destructuring leads to code duplication:
+Assuming type definitions are in place, destructuring leads inevitably to code duplication:

 ```js
 interface TVideo {